 Dr. O’Connor offered some perspective regarding the side effects.
 “The vaccines trigger a response from your immune system, essentially teaching your body how to fight off COVID-19 in a controlled, safe way.
 The expected side effects are evidence that your vaccine is working.
 Although uncomfortable, try to take comfort in knowing the effects are temporary and remember without a vaccine, the symptoms of COVID-19 would be much more severe, and possibly deadly.”

-Do I need both doses for the vaccine to be effective?
+Do I need two doses for the vaccine to be effective?

-Yes.
-Both the Moderna and Pfizer vaccines require two doses of the vaccine to have full effect.
+For those receiving the Moderna or Pfizer vaccines—yes—two doses of the vaccine are required to have full effect.
 Dr. O’Connor explained that the first shot is considered a primer and the subsequent shot is a booster.
 Both doses include the same active ingredients, but a primer without a booster will not be as effective.